Anti-American sentiment in Russia: Within Russia

 According to some Russian experts, anti-American sentiments are driven largely by domestic political climate and has little relationship to US foreign policy.

-In response to the growing anti-Americanism after the South Osetia War in the Russian intellectual-political class, the director of the Institute of Globalization and Social Movements, Boris Kagarlitsky, said, "Ironically, one of the dominant trends here is that we are anti-American because we want to be exactly like America.
+In response to the growing anti-Americanism after the South Ossetia War in the Russian intellectual-political class, the director of the Institute of Globalization and Social Movements, Boris Kagarlitsky, said, "Ironically, one of the dominant trends here is that we are anti-American because we want to be exactly like America.
 We are angry that Americans are allowed to invade minor nations and we are not."

 In 2013, journalist Vladimir Posner shared his opinion that the anti-Americanism is "harmful for Russia" and has solely irrational reasons.
 One is that Russian people have still not forgiven United States for "winning the Cold War" (in his opinion, the Cold War, which is not thought by Russians to be lost on the surface, is felt by them lost deep in their minds and is lost in fact).
 He considers the anti-American rhetoric by Vladimir Putin made to be approved by the nation.

 According to Moscow Carnegie Center Director Dmitriy Trenin, anti-Americanism in Russia is becoming the basis for official patriotism.
 Further researcher states that the Russian ruling elite have now stopped pretending that it follows the West and cherishes its declared values.
 Now, Moscow openly states that its values are not completely common with modern Western values in such fields as democracy, human rights, national sovereignty, role of government, the church, and the nature of family.

 Outside Russia

-The Heritage Foundation cites that anti-American rhetoric is currently a standard feature of the majority of Russian mass media broadcasts and cites, "The Kremlin is using anti-Americanism as a strategic tool for pursuing domestic and foreign policy goals.
+The Heritage Foundation cites that anti-American rhetoric is currently a standard feature of the majority of Russian mass media broadcasts and argues that, "The Kremlin is using anti-Americanism as a strategic tool for pursuing domestic and foreign policy goals.
 Through media controlled or owned by the state, the Russian government is deliberately spreading poisonous anti-U.S. propaganda at home and abroad, blaming many of Russia's problems on the West, particularly the United States.
 The partial success of this policy exposes a number of serious failures in U.S. public diplomacy, which has been in decline since the end of the Cold War."